Conrad Noel

 Conrad le Despenser Roden Noel (12 July 1869 – 22 July 1942) was an English priest of the Church of England.
 Known as the 'Red Vicar' of Thaxted, he was a prominent Christian socialist.

 Early life

-Noel was born on 12 July 1869 in Royal Cottage, Kew Green, London, into an aristocratic family.
-He was the eldest son of the poet and essayist Roden Noel, who served as Groom of the Privy Chamber, and his wife Alice Maria Caroline Noel (née de Broë).
+Noel was born on 12 July 1869 in Royal Cottage, Kew Green, London, the eldest son of the poet and essayist Roden Noel, who served as Groom of the Privy Chamber, and his wife Alice Maria Caroline Noel (née de Broë).
 His paternal grandfather was Charles Noel, 1st Earl of Gainsborough, and his paternal grandmother Lady Gainsborough was a lady-in-waiting to Queen Victoria.
 Noel's parents were both Anglican, though in his youth, Noel repudiated the Calvinism of his mother and attended higher-church services with his father.

 He was educated at Wellington College and at Cheltenham College, then also an all-boys public school.
-He then entered Corpus Christi College, Cambridge, but was rusticated (suspended) for a year and chose not to return to complete his degree.
+He then entered Corpus Christi College, Cambridge in 1888, but was rusticated (suspended) for a year and chose not to return to complete his degree.